 Furthermore, according to the Law, the Head of the Asylum Service has the right to reject a request for free legal and procedural information provided that it is demonstrated the applicant has sufficient resources.
 They may require for any costs granted to be reimbursed wholly or partially if and when the applicant’s financial situation has improved considerably or if the decision to grant such costs was taken on the basis of false information supplied by the applicant.
 If the applicant refuses or fails to satisfy this requirement, the Head may take legal action to recover the relevant amount due as a civil debt to the RoC.[113]

 In practice, the above provision of the Law has never been implemented by the State and the only free legal assistance available at first instance is extremely limited, provided by NGOs and dependent upon funded projects.
-Due to the lack of State-provided legal assistance, UNHCR has consistently funded the “Strengthening Asylum in Cyprus” project, implemented by the NGO Future Worlds Centre from 2006-2017 and by the Cyprus Refugee Council (CyRC) since 2018.[106]
+Due to the lack of State-provided legal assistance, UNHCR has consistently funded the “Strengthening Asylum in Cyprus” project, implemented by the NGO Future Worlds Centre from 2006-2017 and by the Cyprus Refugee Council (CyRC) since 2018.[114]
 Currently the CyRC is the only provider of free legal assistance.
-Furthermore, the Project provides for only three lawyers for all asylum seekers and beneficiaries of international protection (BIPs) in the country and, therefore, concentrates on the provision of legal advice to as many persons as possible and legal representation only for selected cases (mostly precedent-setting cases).
-The Project has the capacity to provide legal advice to approximately 500 persons per year whereas in 2022 and 2023 there were over 25,000 applicants pending at first instance.
+Furthermore, the Project provides for only three lawyers for all asylum applicants and beneficiaries of international protection (BIPs) in the country and, therefore, concentrates on the provision of legal advice to as many persons as possible and legal representation only for selected cases (mostly precedent-setting cases).
+The Project has the capacity to provide legal advice to approximately 500 persons per year whereas in 2022, 2023 and 2024 there were over 20,000 applicants pending at first instance.

 Regardless of the significant rise in the number of asylum applicants in recent years, there has been no indication that the State has taken steps to ensure the right to free legal and procedural information.
 The only reference to the provision of information is in the 2021 EASO operational plan for Cyprus and concerns only persons in the First Reception Centre, Pournara.
 From mid-2021 onwards, two (2) EUAA Information Providers were stationed at the ‘Pournara’ Centre, providing group sessions in the presence of interpreters.
 According to the EUAA, 408 information sessions were delivered in Cyprus and 1,021 counselling sessions were provided in Cyprus in 2022.[116]
 These include information on the registration process in the Reception Centre, as well as the asylum procedure and reception conditions.
 However, as the sessions are provided to persons while in Pournara, soon after they entered the country, and not throughout the complicated and often lengthy asylum procedures, the majority of persons require information or further counselling at later stages.[117]